 Bristol And Defi The Class Acts

 This contest comes very early in a National Hunt performer’s career, and not all winners of the race have gone on to deliver on the promise of such a precocious Grade 1 success.
 Some do though, with two runners in particular standing out from the crowd.

-Successful for Nigel Twiston-Davies in 2014, the talented grey Bristol De Mai went on to land a hat-trick of Grade 1 triumphs as a chaser, in addition to an admirable third place finish in the Cheltenham Gold Cup.
+Successful for Nigel Twiston-Davies in 2014, the talented grey Bristol De Mai went on to land four Grade 1 triumphs as a chaser, in addition to an admirable third place finish in the Cheltenham Gold Cup.
 The pick of the previous victors for our money though is Philip Hobbs’ 2016 champ Defi Du Seuil.
 The JP McManus owned star registered a further six (and counting) successes at the top level, including wins in the Triumph Hurdle and JLT Novices’ Chase at the Cheltenham Festival.